-Corporate Procedures 2 (130304022)
+Corporate Procedures 2

 Know and understand the general principles of corporate law.
-Know and understand the procedure of meetings Method of evaluation
+Know and understand the procedure of meetings

-Financial Accounting III (40109403) Module I
+Financial Accounting 3 Module I

 Identify overall objectives of financial reporting, the specific information needs of equity investors, and the general information needs of other users.

 Define the elements of financial statements related to the measurement of financial position and performance and apply to the presentation of financial reports.

-Define and advise the qualitative characteristics financial information Identify and apply recognition and measurement criteria to financial statements.
+Define and advise the qualitative characteristics financial information

+Identify and apply recognition and measurement criteria to financial statements.

 Explain the need for a conceptual framework and for standards of financial reporting.

-Identify the statutory disclosure requirements, and explain the meaning of fair presentation Method of evaluation
+Identify the statutory disclosure requirements, and explain the meaning of fair presentation techniques to financial statements

 Apply techniques to account for associates, subsidiaries and joint ventures Incorporate changes in the form or capital structure of an entity in the financial statements in accordance with the objectives to be achieved and the legal constraint.

-Demonstrate the purpose of financial reporting by applying analysis and interpretation techniques to financial statements
+Demonstrate the purpose of financial reporting by applying analysis and interpretation

-Management Accounting 3 (40140603) Module 1
+Management Accounting 3

-Explain, calculate, prepare and evaluate fixed and flexible operational and cash budgets Prepare budget reports reflecting actual against budget Discuss the use of budget reports to evaluate performance Explain the behavioural implications of planning and budgeting Explain the use of IT in the budget process Analyse, calculate and interpret operational variances Prepare reports using a range of benchmarks and evaluate the results Explain the behavioural implications of standard costing Explain, calculate, apply and compare different group incentive schemes Discuss and apply the use of advanced stock control methods Use activity based costing in cost determination Method of evaluation Year Mark 40% and one 3-hour examination 60% = 100%Module 2 Measuring relevant costs for decision-making Apply and evaluate short-term decision-making techniques Apply and discuss the experience and learning curve Apply and discuss the linear programming model Explain and apply the use of decision trees Explain and apply the use of network analysis and conditions of capital rationing Evaluate alternative investment appraisal techniques
+Explain, calculate, prepare and evaluate fixed and flexible operational and cash budgets Prepare budget reports reflecting actual against budget Discuss the use of budget reports to evaluate performance Explain the behavioural implications of planning and budgeting Explain the use of IT in the budget process

+Analyse, calculate and interpret operational variances

+Prepare reports using a range of benchmarks and evaluate the results

+Explain the behavioural implications of standard costing

+Explain, calculate, apply and compare different group incentive schemes

+Discuss and apply the use of advanced stock control methods

+Use activity based costing in cost determination

+Measuring relevant costs for decision-making

+Apply and evaluate short-term decision-making techniques

+Apply and discuss the experience and learning curve

+Apply and discuss the linear programming model

+Explain and apply the use of decision trees

+Explain and apply the use of network analysis and PERT analysis

-PERT analysis Explain the capital budgeting process
+Explain the capital budgeting process

-Evaluate projects using investment appraisal techniques, including, under and inflation Evaluate mutually exclusive projects with unequal lives
+Evaluate projects using investment appraisal techniques, including, under conditions of capital rationing